Determining initial-state fluctuations from flow measurements in heavy-ion collisions

 The top three panels show $v\{n,n,-n,-n\}/v_n\{2\}^4$= $\langle v_n^{\ 4}\rangle/\langle v_n^{\ 2}\rangle^2$.
 For Gaussian fluctuations~\cite{Voloshin:2007pc}, the $n$=1 and 3 ratios are equal to 2 (i.e., $v_n\{4\}$=0), and likewise for $n$=2 in central collisions.
 However, this is expected only in the limit of a large system.
 A more detailed analysis~\cite{Bhalerao:2011} shows that, e.g., $v_3\{4\}$ should be smaller than $v_3\{2\}$ only by a factor $\sim$2 in mid-central collisions, in agreement with these results.
 Note that wherever the ratio is greater than 2, the fourth cumulant $v_n\{4\}$ is undefined.
 The top panel also shows existing data from STAR~\cite{Adams:2004bi} and ALICE~\cite{Aamodt:2010pa}.
 Neither measurement includes a rapidity gap, and thus may contain nonflow correlations (see the discussion in Ref.~\cite{Bhalerao:2011ry}).
 For STAR $v_2\{2\}$, we use both the raw data, and the value with an estimated correction for nonflow effects~\cite{Ollitrault:2009ie}.
 The data seem to favor larger relative fluctuations than are contained in the MC-KLN model used here.

 The bottom four panels display scaled mixed correlations, indicating non-trivial correlations between $\Psi_1$, $\Psi_2$ and $\Psi_3$.
-The scaled correlation $v_{23}$ indicates a negligible correlation between $\Psi_2$ and $\Psi_3$ for most centralities in the Glauber model~\cite{Alver:2010gr,Nagle:2010zk}, while the CGC model predicts a small anticorrelation.
+The scaled correlation $v_{23}$ indicates a negligible correlation between $\Psi_2$ and $\Psi_3$ up to $40\%$ centrality in the Glauber model~\cite{Alver:2010gr,Nagle:2010zk}, while the CGC model predicts a small anticorrelation.
 In contrast, $\Psi_1$ has both a strong correlation with $\Psi_3$~\cite{Staig:2010pn} (positive $v_{13}$) and a (weaker) anticorrelation with $\Psi_2$~\cite{Teaney:2010vd} (negative $v_{12}$), though this decreases for central collisions.
 The dependence on impact parameter can be attributed to the intrinsic eccentricity of the nuclear overlap region~\cite{Bhalerao:2011}.
 The strong positive correlation between $\Psi_1$ and $\Psi_3$ explains why $v_{12}$ and $v_{123}$~\cite{Teaney:2010vd} have the same sign and behave similarly.